 The D3 is the second heaviest helmet in our test at 42.56 ounces.
 Besides the price, we see this as its biggest detractor, and it was the only area that it scored lower than average.
 However, consider two things which influenced this score: first, our test helmet was an XL rather than Large or Medium; second, we consider the this to be one of the more protective helmets in our test.
 If the weight is really an issue for you, consider spending $75 more and getting the lighter Troy Le D3 Carbon, which lightens up by using carbon instead of fiberglass for the shell.

 The average weight of the six full-shells we tested was 39.1 ounces.
 The lightest helmet in our test is the Bell Sanction which weighed in at just 34 ounces on our digital scale.
 The Sanction is in no way comparable to the D3 in terms of protection, and Bell recommends it only for groms and light-duty riding.
-If low weight is high on your priority list, we recommend you check out either the Giro Cipher or the Fox Rampage which weigh a few ounces less than the D3 but still meet the ASTM-F1952 standard for downhill mountain bike helmets.
+If low weight is high on your priority list, check out either the Giro Cipher or the Fox Rampage which weigh a few ounces less than the D3 but still meet the ASTM-F1952 standard for downhill mountain bike helmets.
 (Which the Sanction does not.)
 Another option would be spending $75 more on the D3 Carbon, which shares all of the attributes of the composite version but shaves a few ounces with a carbon shell.

 This helmet scored similarly to the majority of the others we tested in overall ventilation.
 This is actually impressive considering this substantial helmet fits more securely than most.
 Protective and secure is not usually synonymous with being well-ventilated, but the this helmet is able to stay cool with a remarkably well-designed ventilation system.
 For starters, it has by far the largest number of vents of the helmets we evaluated, with 20.